Ola

 Ola is a researcher and storyteller working on topics exploring concepts such as digital monopolies,

 platform labor, implications of AI used in policing, digital habits, various meme vernaculars, and more.
-She has an experience in the field of New Media, Digital Transformation, and Interactive Performance Art; a combination of which she uses in her practice.
+She has experience in the field of New Media Design and Digital Transformation, a combination of which she uses in her practice.

 ~Updates~